PX4/PX4-user_guide/en/config/safety.md

 ### Position (GPS) Loss Failsafe

-The *Position Loss Failsafe* is triggered if the quality of the PX4 position estimate falls below acceptable levels (this might be caused by GPS loss).
+The *Position Loss Failsafe* is triggered if the quality of the PX4 position estimate falls below acceptable levels (this might be caused by GPS loss) while in a mode that requires an acceptable position estimate.

-In manual modes the action is to loiter (hover or circle - depending on vehicle type) for a time, while trying to regain GPS, and then enter flight termination.

-During missions the failure action is controlled by [COM_POSCTL_NAVL](../advanced_config/parameter_reference.md#COM_POSCTL_NAVL), based on whether RC control is available:
+The failure action is controlled by [COM_POSCTL_NAVL](../advanced_config/parameter_reference.md#COM_POSCTL_NAVL), based on whether RC control is assumed to be available (and altitude information):
-* `0`: Assume remote control available.
-Switch to *Altitude mode* if a height estimate is available, otherwise *Stabilized* mode.
+* `0`: Remote control available.
+Switch to *Altitude mode* if a height estimate is available, otherwise *Stabilized mode*.
-* `1`: Assume remote control not available.
+* `1`: Remote control *not* available.
 Switch to *Land mode* if a height estimate is available, otherwise enter flight termination.

+Fixed Wing vehicles additionally have a parameter ([NAV_GPSF_LT](../advanced_config/parameter_reference.md#NAV_GPSF_LT)) for defining how long they will loiter (circle) after losing position before attempting to land.

 The relevant parameters for all vehicles shown below (also see [GPS Failure navigation parameters](../advanced_config/parameter_reference.md#gps-failure-navigation)):